johnrandazzo/surv_nflrb/READMEEEE.md

-Since the original csv file did not contain the players' height and weight, this function was created to take in a player's respective URL and parse the website to find their height and weight using BeautifulSoup4.
+Since the original .csv file did not contain the players' height and weight, this function was created to take in a player's respective URL and parse the website to find their height and weight using BeautifulSoup4.
 If the info could not be found, it would be assigned a missing data value using an error exception.

 ```python